 Touring Barhyte Specialty Foods with cofounder Jan Barhyte.

-None of this seems particularly well suited to Merkley’s legislative priorities.
-His “America Over a Barrel” plan for oil independence, for example, reflects a larger policy focus on renewable energy and energy efficiency.
-A week earlier, onsite at Mercer Windows, Merkley praised the company’s “double role” as a domestic manufacturer and energy efficiency innovator and assured David Mercer he was working to advance green product lines such as high-efficiency windows by proposing Home Star and Building Star energy retrofit measures.
+None of this seems particularly aligned with Merkley’s legislative priorities.
+His “America Over a Barrel” plan for oil independence reflects a policy focus on renewable energy and energy efficiency.
+A week earlier at Mercer Windows, Merkley praised the company’s “double role” as a domestic manufacturer and energy efficiency innovator and assured David Mercer he was working to advance green product lines such as high-efficiency windows by proposing Home Star and Building Star energy retrofit measures.

 But being a senator is nothing if not an intricate dance.
-Merkley, who likes to wax nostalgic about his working class background (“I’m one of the few senators who has welded things”), is careful to praise Kinro’s 40-hour-a-week jobs along with paid vacation and health care.
-Located next to Keystone RV, a major manufacturer, Kinro is also helping grow a local supply chain, the senator notes.
+Merkley, who likes to wax nostalgic about his working class background — “I’m one of the few senators who has welded things” — is careful to praise Kinro’s 40-hour-a-week jobs along with paid vacation and health care.
+Located next to Keystone RV, Kinro is also helping grow a local supply chain, the senator notes.
 “I think that’s terrific.”

 “These strategies have been devastating to American manufacturers,” says Merkley.
 “But they have not been discussed and are not understood in our country, and they need to be.”